ShyamSunder149/SolutionChallenge2021/README.md

 ## Benefits of the solution:
 Consumer can buy what they wish to buy and we provide them a platform to compare rates and buy at their own comfortable rate.
-Farmers can sell their product at a price where they can earn a reasonable amount of profit this app will be beneficial for both the parties (consumer and farmers) the main motive is to make farmer earn more for what they have worked for and the elimination of middleman
+Farmers can sell their product at a price where they can earn a reasonable amount of profit.
+This app will be beneficial for both the parties (consumer and farmers).
+The main motive is to make farmer earn more for what they have worked for and the elimination of middleman.

-##Screenshots from the App
+## Screenshots from the App
 ![WhatsApp Image 2021-03-30 at 21 24 49 (1)](https://user-images.githubusercontent.com/55373148/113177210-e7ea1b00-926a-11eb-9d47-cc5e79283daf.jpeg)
 ![WhatsApp Image 2021-03-30 at 21 24 49 (2)](https://user-images.githubusercontent.com/55373148/113177212-e91b4800-926a-11eb-9185-77af9a954437.jpeg)
 ![WhatsApp Image 2021-03-30 at 21 24 49 (3)](https://user-images.githubusercontent.com/55373148/113177216-e9b3de80-926a-11eb-8109-2caeecc60540.jpeg)